dragonpilot-community/.github/profile/README.md

 Branch Definitions
 ====================

- - `release3:` main branch for c3 users rebased to [comma/master](https://github.com/commaai/openpilot) a week prior then checked for stability before added lastest Dragonpilot features on top for your enjoyment.
+ - `beta3:` main branch for c3 users rebased to [comma/master](https://github.com/commaai/openpilot) a week prior then checked for stability before added lastest Dragonpilot features on top for your enjoyment.
- - `release2:` main branch for c2 users based of [comma/master](https://github.com/commaai/openpilot), functionally as stable as the c2 will be given it's hardware limitations.
+ - `r2:` main branch for c2 users based of [comma/master](https://github.com/commaai/openpilot), functionally as stable as the c2 will be given it's hardware limitations.
- - `beta2/3:` Cutting edge most likely unstable branches of what future of Dragonpilot will be
+ - `d2/3:` developemnt branch on the cutting edge most likely unstable branches of what future of Dragonpilot will be..
- - `release2_e2e:` cutting edge features being tested on older version otherwise stable version of Dragonpilot

 How To Install
 ===============

- - `Shane fork installer for Comma 3:` Type (https://smiskol.com/fork/dp) on custom URL window for `release3:`.
+ - `Shane fork installer for Comma 3:` Type (https://smiskol.com/fork/dp) on custom URL window for `beta3:`.
- - `Shane fork installer for Comma 2:` Type (https://smiskol.com/fork/dp/beta2) on custom URL window for `beta2:`.
+ - `Shane fork installer for Comma 2:` Type (https://smiskol.com/fork/dp/r2) on custom URL window for `r2:`.
- - `Shane fork installer for Comma 2:` Type (https://smiskol.com/fork/dp/release2) on custom URL window for `release2:`.
+ - `Shane fork installer for Comma 2:` Type (https://smiskol.com/fork/dp/d3) on custom URL window for `development:`.
  - `Shane fork installer for comma 2:` Type (https://smiskol.com/fork/dp/release2_e2e) on custom URL window for `release2_e2e:`.

 Community and Contributing